Updated in 2019 🙂

 “When it comes to writing engaging content, ‘you’ is the most powerful word in the English language, because people are ultimately interested in fulfilling their own needs.
 It may sound harsh, but the fact is your readers won’t start to actually care about you at all until you’ve repeatedly offered them exceptional value with your blog.” – Brian Clark

-As I sit down and type, I constantly ask myself “why” after each sentence.
-As the author, it is my job to specifically describe the processes, the ingredients, and the methods as precisely as possible.
-Why did I brown the butter?
-Why did I used frozen raspberries instead of fresh?
-Why did I use such a high oven temperature?
-Why are these cookies so soft?
+As you sit down and type, constantly ask yourself “why” after each sentence.
+As a food blog author, it’s your job to specifically describe the processes, ingredients, and methods as precisely as possible.
+Why did you brown the butter?
+Why did you use frozen raspberries instead of fresh?
+Why did you use that oven temperature?
+How are the cookies so soft?

-“Start with a very high oven temperature for the muffins and lower it down after 5 minutes.
+“Start with a very high oven temperature for the muffins, then lower it down after 5 minutes.
 You are doing this because the initial hot oven temperature will lift the muffin up quickly, creating a tall muffin domed top.”

-Put your reader in the situation– make them imagine they are cooking the recipe and explain WHY they are doing what they are doing.
-We are all inquisitive souls.
+Put your reader in the situation– make them imagine they are cooking the recipe and explain WHY they’re doing what they’re doing.
+We are all inquisitive souls!

 This sentence has appeared on my website before: “These cookies are so yummy!”

 First of all, what does “yummy” actually tell you?
-It’s like the word “delicious” — neither of these will describe my recipe to a reader.
 Is the cookie soft?
 Is it chewy?
 Are the rolls doughy?
 Are they spiced with cinnamon flavor?
-I try to be very descriptive so my readers know exactly what to expect.
+Try to be very descriptive so readers know exactly what to expect.

-My website is about recipes.
-Writing recipes in a clear, professional format is important to me.
+If you’re a food blogger, chances are that your blog is about recipes.
+Writing recipes in a clear, professional format is crucial.
 I refer to this very useful post when I’m hung up on writing a recipe in the correct format.

 - Specify the size of egg (large? medium) – this makes a difference

 - Use “and” to break up fractional measurements.
-1 1/2 cups may be hard to understand for the average reader.
-It may be easier for you to type 1 and 1/2 cups.
+1 1/2 cups may be hard to understand for the average person.
+It may be easier to type 1 and 1/2 cups.